timothydobbins/druginduceddeaths/code/ChartAllDeaths/notesAllDrugsPlotPage.md

 <small>
-Deaths for opioids are *underlying*, deaths for amphetamines and cocaine are *any mention*.
+Nature of death is *underlying*. *Underlying* deaths from cocaine are unavailable due to small numbers.

 Results are suppressed for *opium* due to small numbers.